vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

 In your application the external data source may be a call to a database, a different API, or another microservice.

-You can download the complete application from the [Tanzu GemFire examples](https://github.com/gemfire/spring-for-apache-geode-examples) GitHub repository.
+You can download the complete application from the [VMware GemFire examples](https://github.com/gemfire/spring-for-apache-geode-examples) GitHub repository.

 ```
 $ git clone https://github.com/gemfire/spring-for-apache-geode-examples.git
 ```

 ### Add the Spring Boot for Apache Geode Dependency
-To allow the application to work with Tanzu GemFire and utilize the Spring Boot for Apache Geode dependency, add the following dependency information (for this example we have used Gradle)
+To allow the application to work with VMware GemFire and utilize the Spring Boot for Apache Geode dependency, add the following dependency information (for this example we have used Gradle)

 **Gradle**
 ```groovy